gustavovitor/maker/README.md

 One example lives on https://github.com/gustavovitor/maker-example :)

-Any question/bugs/problems?
-Open an issue.
+Any question/bugs/problems/feature?
+Open an issue and contribute.